School Assemblies and Youth Motivational Speakers incorporating a Growth Mindset

 School Assemblies and Motivational Guest Speakers are a live example for students of real people that have put a growth mindset into practice and have successfully achieved positive results.

-10 School Assemblies that may incorporate a growth mindset to encourage student achievement:
+These School Assemblies may incorporate a growth mindset to encourage student achievement:

 - A passionate advocate for education, composer, sound designer and producer Brent Daniels uses his Music Technology program as a vehicle for delivering an important character education message: how important a student's education, great study habits and positive decision-making are for his or her success in life and any career.